Graduation

 Global/Intercultural Requirement

-The Global/Intercultural requirement is a graduation requirement at the baccalaureate degree level.
+The Global/Intercultural requirement is a graduation requirement at the bachelor's degree level.
 Courses that may be used to complete this requirement will be coded with a GI course attribute.
 The purpose of the Global/Intercultural requirement is to assist students to become better prepared to understand and participate in the global and cultural interdependencies that characterize our world.
-Students who take courses at another university and want to use them for the Global/Intercultural requirement must petition through the GI committee.
-See the Registrar’s Office (BA 113) for further information.
-For a complete listing of the courses offered at UVU that fulfill this requirement, see the Course Descriptions section in the back of this catalog for course numbers ending in “G”.
+For a complete listing of the courses offered at UVU that fulfill this requirement, see the Courses section of this catalog for course numbers ending in “G”.

 Residence Requirement